insightfinder/InsightAgent/collectd/README.md

 ```
 wget --no-check-certificate https://raw.githubusercontent.com/insightfinder/InsightAgent/master/deployment/deployInsightAgent.sh
 ```
--Change permission for "deployInsightAgent.sh" to executable.
+- Change permission for "deployInsightAgent.sh" to executable.
 -Ensure all machines have the same login username and password.
 -Obtain the IP address for every machine (or host) the InsightFinder agent will be installed on.
 -Include the IP address of all hosts in hostlist.txt, entering one IP address per line.